unix-junkie/flaky-test-testsuite-surefire/README.md

 A collection of flaky and broken tests to check how your build server reports them.

-Travis build is constantly failing, this is OK.
+Travis build is successful, as Travis CI is unable to detect that the test is only successful after N flakes within a single build.